 - Individualized advisement to assist students with course selection, test preparation, and obtaining clinical and research experiences as students prepare for professional school.

 - Development of the best timeline and application strategy for student applications to professional school.

 - Seminars to assist students with the application process; seminars include writing the personal statement and resume, the professional school interview, getting letters of recommendation, and the professional school application process and timeline.

 - Critiques of student resumes and personal statements; mock interviews.

 To schedule an advising appointment, visit www.unr.edu/science/advising.

 Candidates for graduation must submit a graduation application in MyNEVADA by March 1st for Spring, June 1st for Summer, and October 1st for Fall.
 Candidates are strongly encouraged to review their Academic Advising Report (AAR) with their academic advisor prior to submitting an application.
 At the end of the graduation term, all requirements on the AAR must be complete before a degree may be posted on the student’s transcript.

 Except as otherwise specified, all students must maintain the following academic standards in order to receive a bachelor’s degree from the College of Science.

 Grade-point average requirements

 In addition to the university’s requirement that students have a grade-point average (GPA) of at least 2.0, the College of Science requires that students earn a GPA of at least 2.0 in both their major and minor fields.
-Some college departments have higher GPA requirements for their degree programs (refer to the appropriate department in this catalog for more information.)
+Some college departments have higher GPA requirements for their degree programs (refer to the appropriate program description in this catalog for more information.)